Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Placement Mistakes to Avoid

-• Near heating vents: The hot, dry air will stress your plant fast
+• Near heating vents: the hot, dry air will stress your plant fast

-• By air conditioning units: Cold blasts cause leaf drop
+• By air-conditioning units: cold blasts cause leaf drop

-• Near drafty windows: Temperature fluctuations are the enemy
+• Near drafty windows: temperature fluctuations are the enemy

-• Outside in frost: Temperatures below 50°F can damage jade plants; frost will kill them
+• Outside in frost: temperatures below 50°F can damage jade plants; frost will kill them

 Once you find a good spot, leave it there.
-Jade plants don’t like being moved around.
-They take time to adjust to new environments.
+Jade plants don’t like being moved around — they take time to adjust to new environments.

-Step 5: Fertilizing—Less Is More
+Step 5: Fertilizing — Less Is More

 Here’s something that surprised me: jade plants don’t need much fertilizer.
 In fact, overfeeding is more common than underfeeding.